Skip to footer content

 Monthly report PDF generated by Azure Function showing sales metrics, regional data table, and company highlights with professional green header.

-Which Azure Hosting Tier Should I Choose for PDF Generation?
+Which Azure Hosting Tier Should You Choose for PDF Generation?

-Generating PDFs with IronPDF requires more compute and graphics support than lighter workloads.
-Microsoft and IronPDF both recommend avoiding Free, Shared, and Consumption tiers due to GDI+ restrictions, shared compute limits, and insufficient memory.
-Choose appropriate tiers using this article.
-Our performance optimization guide provides additional insights.
+PDF generation with IronPDF requires more compute and graphics support than lighter workloads.
+Both Microsoft and IronPDF recommend avoiding Free, Shared, and Consumption tiers due to GDI+ restrictions, shared compute limits, and insufficient memory.

-How Do I Structure a Production PDF API?
+How Do You Structure a Production PDF API?

 public class PdfApiFunction